-Sugandha: A lot changed with the iQuanta crash course to be honest.
-I took up the crash course which is conducted over two months period.
+Sugandha: A lot changed with the iQuanta CAT course to be honest.
+I took up the iQuanta CAT course which is conducted over 4-5 months period.
 It improved my verbal score tremendously.
-At the start of it, I was in the 30 percentile range but then towards the end of the course I was in the 80 percentile range.
-I connected with Mr. Rudra (Verbal Ability Faculty at iQuanta).
+At the start of it, I was in the 30 percentile range but then towards the end of the course I was in the 90 percentile range.
+I connected with Verbal Ability Faculty at iQuanta.
 He gave a lot of tips and mechanisms to improve my verbal ability section.
 I followed them with full dedication.
 Specifically talking about reading comprehension passages, I changed my approach entirely.
 I included skimming and scanning techniques to my arsenal to tackle this section.

 Q. Were there any lows in the journey where you felt like quitting?

 Sugandha: Oh yes definitely, a lot of those too.
 While I improved my reading comprehension, I still struggled with other questions on paragraph completion, critical reasoning and others.
 I had decided that I would skip those questions entirely.
 I shared this with Rudra again.
 He told me to put this idea aside and just practice the questions being done in class.
 He took some extra classes just for my sake.
 Gradually, the phobia vanished and I rebuilt the self confidence that the 2016 results had shaken throughly.
-I attended 5-6 sessions of Mr. Mudit too.
-He would listen to our anxieties and other issues and then, take a real life incident from someone else’s life and narrate it to us.
+I attended the motivation sessions of iQuanta.
+The faculty would listen to our anxieties and other issues and then, take a real life incident from someone else’s life and narrate it to us.
 In the end, it would connect back to what we were facing.
 In that narration or anecdote we would find the solution to our problems too.
 Finally I did my MBA from IIM Kashipur.

 You can reach out to Sugandha by writing to : firstname.lastname@example.org